mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 ## Background

 A few days ago I was aksed to get a list of mailboxstatistics from a few or our users.
 Or to be more precise; a list of users with their LogonName,firstName,lastName,department,Title and the size of the mailbox.

-Now, I don't have lots of Office365 knowledge.
-However I'm equipped with the magic of PowerShell.
-So this had to be an easy task.
-And if not; there's always 'Get-Help'.

 ## What to script